aviharos/oee/README.md

 The Operations are not separate Orion objects.
 Their attributes are as follows:
 - OperationNumber (Number): the Operation's number.
 Currently it is not used by the microservice, but you can provide this information.
 - OperationType (Number): this is the id of the Operation that the Job refers to.
 The Job's CurrentOperationType must always refer to the current operation's OperationType.
 - CycleTime (Number): the cycle time of the operation in seconds.
 Every cycle, the Workstation produces a set of parts.
+Important: the OEE microservice currently does not support sets of parts that contain good and bad parts too.
+Each cycle, the resulting set is considered to have 100% good or 100% reject parts.
 - PartsPerCycle (Number): each cycle produces this many parts.

 If you cannot trace the Workstation through the Job object to the Part object's Operation, something is missing.